17 SEPTEMBER, FRIDAY – VIDEO

 How can judgement of us be a source of inspiration?
 What do the cataclysms that lead us to confusion say about God, about the world around us, and about ourselves?
 What can we learn from the words, ministry, and life experience of Metropolitan Anthony, in order to recognize God’s gift to us in a crisis?
 How can we hear the voice of Christ in the heart of the storm?

-The Conference programme will include reports, round tables and group discussions on practical, everyday and pastoral questions, videos of Metropolitan Anthony’s talks and services, recollections by those who knew Metropolitan Anthony of life in his parish and diocese, and a photo exhibition.
+The Conference programme included talks, round tables, videos of Metropolitan Anthony’s talks and services, recollections by those who knew Metropolitan Anthony of life in his parish and diocese, and a photo exhibition.

 Venue: Alexander Solzhenitsyn House of Russians Abroad, Nizhnaya Radishchevskaya 2, Moscow, Russia